Conference Submission and Award Guidelines

 To submit an individual paper, you must include an abstract.
-Abstracts for submissions to regular networks should be no longer than 500 words; abstracts for submissions to mini-conferences should be no longer than 1000 words.
-All submissions need to include 3 key words.
+Abstracts for submissions to regular networks should be no longer than 500 words; abstracts for submissions to Network I and R, and to mini-conferences should be no longer than 1000 words.
+All submissions need to include 3 keywords.

 To submit a session, you must include both an overall abstract for the session and abstracts for each of the 3-5 papers composing the session.
 The same word length applies to papers within sessions as does to individual paper submissions.

-SASE network organizers welcome both full sessions and individual papers – please keep in mind that Networks D, E, H, I, J, L, N, and R require full paper uploads (by 6 May 2019) in addition to the initial abstract submission.
+SASE network and mini-conference organizers welcome both full sessions and individual papers – please keep in mind that Networks D, E, H, J, and N, as well as all mini-conferences, require full papers to be uploaded for accepted abstract submissions by June 2, 2020.

 Attention: no author may be associated with more than two papers, regardless of whether the papers have co-authors.